Ideas for how you can participate

 - Bring students together informally: Provide a space for student volunteers to connect with one another.
 It could be over morning tea, a barbeque, pizza lunch or a picnic.
 You may like to incorporate some games, icebreakers or team building activities.

 - Say thanks informally: A handwritten letter, a personal phone call, a social media shout out, or a newsletter feature.
 These are all great ways to show your appreciation of student volunteers.
-You may like to use our social media images and borders.

 - Say thanks formally: Hold an awards ceremony or a recognition event where student volunteers are publically acknowledged for their significant contribution.
-You may like to use our certificate template.

 - Facilitate personal and professional development: Reflect on opportunities you can offer to student volunteers to help them reach their potential and grow into responsible and skilled young leaders.